Interdisciplinary research projects

 Geophysics applications of spatial analysis

-Working with the School of Earth and Ocean Sciences, researchers in the Star and Planet Formation research unit have used techniques developed for the analysis of clustering of newly formed stars to measure the distribution of gas eruption sites on the sea bed off California and in the Nile Delta.
+Working with the School of Earth and Environmental Sciences, researchers in the Star and Planet Formation research unit have used techniques developed for the analysis of clustering of newly formed stars to measure the distribution of gas eruption sites on the sea bed off California and in the Nile Delta.